Très Bien! Wooster Seniors Excel Once Again at French-Language Competition

-WOOSTER, Ohio — Seniors Chris Hanson and Frances Flynn carried on a College of Wooster tradition by capturing the top honors at the Concours de la Maison Française in Cleveland (a contest for college and university students of French in northeast Ohio) earlier this month.
-Hanson, a French major from Westlake, Ohio, won the $750 first prize, while Flynn, a French major from Holliston, Mass., won the $600 second prize.
+WOOSTER, Ohio — Seniors Joseph Dziedziak and Eowyn Groves extended a College of Wooster tradition by capturing top prizes at the Concours de la Maison Française in Cleveland (a contest for college and university students of French in northeast Ohio) for a 16th consecutive year.

-The Maison Française de Cleveland is an American non-profit organization in greater Cleveland that promotes Franco-American cultural activities, including French conversation.
+The Maison Française de Cleveland is an American non-profit organization in Greater Cleveland that promotes Franco-American cultural activities, including French conversation.
 In order to compete in the Concours Annuel, students must be recommended by a member of the French faculty from the educational institution they attend.
 Each college or university may nominate up to two contestants for the competition.
-The annual event brings together students of French from colleges and universities throughout northeast Ohio.
-Contestants are judged on both oral and written expression by a panel of native French speakers.